Hans Waldmann (mayor): Early years

-Born in the year 1435 in Blickensdorf near the Zug, Hans Waldmann grew up in economically favourable circumstances.
+Born in the year 1435 in Blickensdorf (now part of Baar), Hans Waldmann grew up in economically favourable circumstances.
 Little is known about his father, who presumably died in 1436.
-His mother, née Katharina Schweiger, was the daughter of a salt merchant from Lucerne, who had already acquired the citizenship in Zurich in 1409, and inherited his significant fortune.
+His mother, née Katharina Schweiger, was the daughter of a salt merchant from Lucerne, who had already acquired citizenship in Zurich in 1409, and inherited his significant fortune.
 It can hardly have been the financial pressure, but rather the choice of the parents that sent Waldmann to a tailor's apprenticeship before a second attempt at a tanner.
-In 1452 Waldmann together with his brother Heini and younger stepbrother Hensli Truttmann acquired the citizenship in Zurich, but it is not known when the family moved to Zurich.
+In 1452 Waldmann together with his brother Heini and younger stepbrother Hensli Truttmann acquired citizenship in Zurich, but it is not known when the family moved to Zurich.
 In his youth he was involved in a variety of fights, insults and arguments.
 Together with his brother Heini, Waldmann also took part in a Freischarzzug in Konstanz and Kempten in 1458 and 1460.
 In the same year he ran as an ensign before the Zurich contingent, which conquered Thurgau with the Confederates.
 By marrying Anna Landolt, the widow of the Einsiedeln Amtmann – or bailiff – Ulrich Edlibach, Waldmann not only secured a considerable fortune, but also access to the family iron trade and even the position of Amtmann of the Einsiedeln monastery.